RosettaCommons/documentation/scripting_documentation/ClaimingMovers.md

 # FragmentJumpCM

 The FragmentJumpCM inserts beta-strand/beta-strand rigid-body translations into jumps between (predicted) adjacent beta-strands.
-An instantiation of this ClaimingMover looks like:
+An instantiation of this ClientMover looks like:

 ```
 <FragmentJumpCM name="jumps" topol_file="beta_sheets.top" />
 ```

-The valid option sets for this ClaimingMover are:
+The valid option sets for this ClientMover are:

 1. "topol_file" specifying a topology file.
 Such a file can be generated from a pdb file by Oliver Lange's "r_pdb2top" pilot app ("apps/pilot/olli/r_pdb2top.cc" as of this writing).
 For example:
     `r_pdb2top.linuxgccrelease -in:file:s start.pdb -out:top start.top`